Acute Myeloid Leukemia (AML)

 Long-Term Complications

-• Management: Regular hormonal evaluations and replacement therapies as needed.
+• Management: Periodic hormonal testing and replacement therapy.

-• Management: Baseline and periodic cardiac function assessments with echocardiograms or MUGA scans.
+• Management: Cardiac monitoring with echocardiogram or MUGA scans.

-• Management: Fertility preservation options (e.g., cryopreservation) before treatment initiation.
+• Management: Fertility preservation (e.g., sperm or oocyte cryopreservation) before therapy initiation.

 References